Walking Through Lavender Fields

 • Put it in the refrigerator for 30 min to 1 hour to set.

-• With a knife go around the edges to let them free from the dish.
-Turn the dish upside down and shake it a little bit if the polenta does not come down.
-Cut polenta further to get the shape that you want.
+• With a knife go around the edges to separate them from the dish.
+Turn the dish upside down and shake it a little bit if the polenta does not come out.
+Cut polenta further to get the shape you want.

 Notes